 As a senior level non-profit management professional, Diane S. Nahabedian has spent over thirty years working with organizations to enhance their stature through outreach to ensure organizational financial security.

-Animals, especially primates, have been a lifelong interest of Alison, Director of Training at Helping Hands.
+Animals, especially primates, have been a lifelong interest of Alison, Director of Monkey Care at Helping Hands.
 In the third grade, she decided that someday she would work with monkeys or apes.

 Natalie worked with animals in a variety of capacities before joining Helping Hands.
 Since graduating from Wheaton College in 2005 with a BA in Psychobiology, she has worked as a zookeeper, a lab animal veterinary technician, and a manager of a primate psychology research lab.

-As a 2008 graduate from Mount Ida College, Allyson has a Bachelor’s degree in Veterinary Technology and always knew she wanted to work with exotics.
+Allyson received her Bachelor’s degree in Veterinary Technology from Mount Ida College in 2008 and always knew she wanted to work with exotic animals.

 Kim has always had an affinity for animals, having owned a plethora of domesticated mammals and reptiles growing up.

 Having grown up on a hobby farm, Chelsea developed an early passion for the animal world as every day was spent among a wide variety of animals.
 She graduated Boston University with a bachelors in Film and Television, but quickly realized working with animals was her true calling.